yomei-o/ftp/README.md

 What things you need to install the software and how to install them

 ```
-You need to have gcc and make in your PATH.
+You need to have g++, gcc, make and cmake in your PATH.
 ```

 ### Installing